Yiling-J/tablepilot/README.md

 - **type**: The type of the source, which can be `"ai"`, `"list"`, or `"linked"`.
 - **random**: When set to `true`, each row generation will pick a random value from all available values in the source.
 - **replacement**: Defines whether the sampling is with or without replacement.
 When set to `true`, items can be selected multiple times; when set to `false`, once an item is selected, it cannot be chosen again.
+- **repeat**: The number of times the picked value is reused before switching to the next one.
+The default and minimum value is 1, meaning each value is used once.

 Special fields for different types: